TKomericki/Rhetos-wiki/Data-validations.md

 ## Additional validation examples

-This chapter contains examples of more complex validation filters.
+This section contains examples of more complex validation filters.

 Any ItemFilter and ComposableFilterBy can be used for definition of invalid items with InvalidData.
 See [Filters and other read methods](Filters-and-other-read-methods) for more info.